Icon-Newsletter

 Final Thoughts

-Statistics show that 12,000 Filipinos die due to vehicular accidents every year.[8]
-Now, more than ever, familiarize yourself with the traffic laws in the Philippines to keep the roads safe.
+Statistics show that over 11,000 Filipinos die due to vehicular accidents every year.[9]
+Now, more than ever, it's important to familiarize yourself with the traffic laws in the Philippines and keep the roads safe.

-Aside from keeping driving tips in mind and knowing traffic rules and regulations in the Philippines, you should also get car insurance to add another layer of protection while driving.
+Aside from knowing traffic rules and regulations in the Philippines, you should also get car insurance to add another layer of protection while driving.

 Malayan Insurance